saumilmayani/oozie-distcp_template/README.md

 Problem Description:

-This article will help with writing a Oozie Distcp Action workflow to run copy HDFS data across two HDFS HA cluster.
+This article will help with writing a Oozie Distcp Action workflow to run copy HDFS data across two HDFS HA cluster without updating HA configuration of both clusters on the Server side.

 Background: